-In the Create a New API Key window, enter a name for the key and select the type of API key you'd like to create.
-Then, click Create.
+In the Create API Key window, enter a name for the key and select the type of API key you'd like to generate.

 If you enable JWT authentication for an API key, you cannot later convert it to a different type of API key.
 For example, you cannot change a mobile API key that requires JWT authentication into a server-side API key.

 In the Copy Your New API Key window, copy the API key:

 If your API key requires JWT authentication, also copy the JWT Secret your server should use when generating per-user JSON Web Tokens:

 Store the values displayed on this screen in a secure location.
 After you close the window, Iterable cannot display them again.
 If you lose them, you'll need to create a new API key.

 When you edit an API key, you can change the following:

 Event Creation (client-side keys) - This permission can be extended for 14 days at a time.

 API Keys that were created prior to August 5, 2022 have legacy permissions for event creation and have no restrictions when creating new event definitions.
 When you edit a legacy key, you will see a notice and have the option to update the key to the new permission settings and either block event creation, or apply an expiration period for event creation.
 You cannot change this permission back to the legacy setting once this has been set.

 JWT authentication can only be changed at the time the key is created.
 If you need a key with or without this security, create a new key.